Italy says may have found ship that carried 900 drowned migrants

 Some 51,000 migrants have reached Europe by sea this year, 30,500 of them via Italy, according to the U.N. refugee agency, and calmer seas in the run-up to summer have encouraged thousands to take the risk in recent weeks.

 About 1,800 people are thought to have drowned in the Mediterranean so far in 2015.
-In the latest known tragedy, members of a group of roughly 240 migrants who arrived in Sicily on Tuesday said they had been traveling with about 40 others who had drowned.
+In the latest known tragedy, members of a group of roughly 240 migrants who arrived in Sicily on Tuesday said they had been travelling with about 40 others who had drowned.
+(Reporting by Isla Binnie; Editing by Mark Heinrich)